sjohnsonaz/cascade/README.md

 }
 ```

 > **Note:** Type detection for arrays depends on the optional package `reflect-metadata`.
-You must also set `"emitDecoratorMetadata: true` in your `tsconfig.json` file.
+You must also set `"emitDecoratorMetadata": true` in your `tsconfig.json` file.
 For IE10 and below, you must also include `es6-shim` or similar polyfills.
 If you don't wish to install polyfills, then you must use `@array` instead of `@observable`.

 ### JavaScript usage